 A special extension is available for disabled individuals under COBRA.
-If you are eligible for Social Security disability benefits on the date of, or within 60 days of the date of your loss of employment or reduction in hours, the maximum period of COBRA Continuation Coverage will be 29 months instead of 18 months.
+If you are eligible for Social Security disability benefits on the date of or within 60 days of the date of your loss of employment or reduction in hours, the maximum period of COBRA Continuation Coverage will be 29 months for the disabled person electing COBRA Continuation Coverage.

-To be eligible for this 11-month extension, you must provide the Fund Office with proof of the Social Security disability award within 60 days of the date you are found to be eligible for Social Security disability benefits and before the expiration of the 18-month continuation period.
+To be eligible for this 11-month extension, you must provide the Fund Office with proof of the Social Security disability award within 60 days of the date the disabled person is found eligible for Social Security disability benefits and before the expiration of the 18-month continuation period.
 The Plan may charge you a higher self-payment rate for the extra 11 months of coverage.
 Contact the Fund Office for information about the self-payment rates for COBRA coverage.

-If the Social Security Administration later determines that you are no longer disabled, you must notify the Fund Office in writing within 30 days of the date such notice is received from the Social Security Administration.
+If the Social Security Administration later determines that you are no longer disabled, you must notify the Fund Office in writing within 30 days of the date such notice is received from the Social Security Administration